MrAlexSee/sopang/README.md

 Input text file (positional parameter 1 or named parameter `-i` or `--in-text-file`) should contain the elastic-degenerate text in the format `{A,C,}GAAT{AT,A}ATT`.
 Input pattern file (positional parameter 2 or named parameter `-I` or `--in-pattern-file`) should contain the list of patterns, each of the same length, separated with newline characters.
-Attached as part of this package is a script `run_all.sh`, which allows for processing multiple input text (chromosome) and pattern files.
+This package contains a script `run_all.sh`, which allows for processing multiple input text (chromosome) and pattern files.

 * End-to-end tests are located in the `end_to_end_tests` folder and they can be run using the `run_tests.sh` script in that folder.